Unified-modal Salient Object Detection via Adaptive Prompt Learning: Methodology

 \subsection{Switchable Prompt Generation}

 Existing SOD methods almost exclusively design frameworks for single-modal or multi-modal SOD tasks, or design different frameworks for both.
 However, designing and training different models for different tasks is laborious and resource-intensive.
 Therefore, a model that uniformly and efficiently addresses both single-modal and multi-modal SOD is needed to cope with different situations in real-world applications.
 Some recent works~\cite{jia2022vpt,dong2023LTP,zhu2023vipt} introduce a small number of parameters to the frozen pre-trained model to learn visual prompts.
 By fine-tuning them during training, they achieves impressive results on many downstream tasks.
-In particular, ViPT~\cite{zhu2023vipt} generates prompts by exploiting inter-modal information to adapt a pre-trained single-modal tracker to address different multi-modal tracking tasks.
-However, it only learns prompts for multi-modal inputs, leading to the failure to address single-modal tasks at the same time.
-Although this issue can be addressed by adjusting the network structure and reusing the ability of the pre-trained single-modal model, this is inefficient and similar to training different models for different tasks.
+However, these methods require multiple rounds of training to learn specific prompts for different tasks separately.
+This approach increases the training and deployment burden, and cannot uniformly handle modality variable inputs.

-To address the above issue, we propose a switchable prompt generation (SPG) block that performs a structural switching solely relied on single-modal and multi-modal inputs to generate task-specific prompts, which drive the frozen pre-trained RGB SOD model to address corresponding SOD tasks with few learnable parameters.
+To address the above issue, we propose a switchable prompt generation (SPG) block to generate modality-aware prompts through structural switching.
+The modality-aware prompts drive the frozen pre-trained SOD model to address corresponding SOD tasks with few learnable parameters.
+It is worth noting that SPG adaptively performs structural switching based on single-modal and multi-modal inputs without manual intervention.
+In this way, the model can uniformly handle single-modal and multi-modal inputs end-to-end.
 Considering that the feature representations of different levels jointly contribute to the recognition of salient regions, we build a SPG block for each level of the extracted features to fully adapt the pre-trained model to different tasks.